Log in

 The two-year partnership with Pathfinders continues through June 2019.
 To date, Professional Dimensions has donated more than $1.6 million to local projects and initiatives that impact the economic self-sufficiency of women and girls.

-• 03/08/2018 8:00 PM | Anonymous
+• 03/08/2018 8:00 PM | Anonymous member

 Milwaukee area trailblazers Dr. Eve Hall and Ms. Paula Penebaker honored for their professional achievements and community contributions